 2Requires verification of data for correctness if database is expired.

-3Requires current database or verification that the procedure has not been

-  amended since the expiration of the database.
+3Requires current database or verification that the procedure has not been amended since the expiration of the database.

-  4VFR and hand-held GPS systems are not authorized for IFR navigation, instrument

-  approaches, or as a primary instrument flight reference.
-During IFR operations

-  they may be considered only an aid to situational awareness.
+4VFR and hand-held systems are not authorized for IFR navigation, instrument approaches, or as a primary instrument flight reference.
+During IFR operations they may be considered only an aid to situational awareness.

 5Hand-held receivers require no approval.
-However, any aircraft modification to

-  support the hand-held receiver; i.e., installation of an external antenna or a

-  permanent mounting bracket, does require approval.
+However, any aircraft modification to support the hand-held receiver; i.e., installation of an external antenna or a permanent mounting bracket, does require approval.